Not only does this Swedish apple cake bring back wonderful childhood memories - it is also one of my absolute favourite cakes.

 When it comes to vanilla, I will only use vanilla pods or a good vanilla extract – not some fabricated vanilla essence.
 It is a bit expensive but you don’t need to use much to get a lovely vanilla flavour.

-I am using xylitol in place of sugar these days.
-Xylitol looks and tastes like sugar but has very little effect on raising your blood sugar.
+I am using xylitol in place of sugar but you can swap that for caster/superfine sugar.
+Xylitol looks and tastes like sugar but has fewer calories and doesn't raise blood sugar levels.

 Swedish apple cake: